What Is Gaslighting? A Sneaky Kind Of Emotional Abuse

 Keep a journal of things that happen.
 Write down your thoughts and feelings.
 If possible, find a trusted friend or family member that you can confide in to discuss your concerns.

 You may not be able to change a gaslighter, but you can do things to strengthen and protect yourself.
 It’s important to understand that, no matter what a gaslighter tells you, their behavior is not your fault.
 It’s okay to set boundaries and expect them to be respected.
 Be prepared, though, a gaslighter may try to insinuate that you are crazy for needing boundaries and tell you that if you love them you wouldn’t set rules.
 This is a manipulation tactic.
 Stay steady and don’t accept their manipulative behavior.
+Online therapy has been proven to reduce symptoms caused by trauma.

 Dealing with a Gaslighter at Work